13 Top Brand Video Examples For Your Next Campaign

 You can’t talk about brand videos without mentioning Coca-Cola’s Share A Coke campaign.

-The video also showed that the Share A Coke campaign is not just about finding your name on a bottle but also about sharing and creating memories with loved ones.
+The clip also showed that the Share A Coke campaign is not just about finding your name on a bottle but also about sharing and creating memories with loved ones.

 9. Deel’s glossary video

-This is a 75-second video explaining a key concept that Deel’s audience cares about.
+This clip is all about explaining a key concept that Deel’s audience truly cares about.

-The instructor, a woman, stands against a mono-colored background.
-She explains the term “employer of record” in a chit-chat pace.
+The instructor, a woman, stands against a monochrome background.
+She explains the term “employer of record” at a casual pace.
 Her gestures, facial expressions, and actions make it seem like she's talking to people in the same room.

 10. REI’s “Opt Outside” campaign